-Gage Academy of Art Donor Scholarships embody the school’s mission to educate, enrich, and engage the community by providing access to art education for any student who wishes to begin or pursue their artistic practice.
-Donor scholarships are made possible by the generosity of Gage community members and contributing organizations and foundations.
-These privately funded scholarships are granted annually by a review panel.
+Gage Academy of Art Donor-supported Scholarships embody the school’s mission to educate, enrich, and engage the community by providing access to art education for any student who wishes to begin or pursue their artistic practice.

-Below is an outline of the Donor Scholarships that will be made available to student applicants during Gage Academy of Art’s 2019-20 academic year.
-Requirements for each scholarship are determined by the individual, corporate, and foundation donors.
-Please submit your application until the official due day, June 15, 2019!
+Below are the scholarships available to student applicants for Gage Academy of Art’s 2021-2022 academic year.
+The requirements for some of the scholarships are suggested by the individual, corporate, and foundation donors.

 The Stanley R. & Robert E. Wright Foundation for the Arts Scholarship: $1,500

 This scholarship is dedicated to the continuation of artistic excellence and the creative pursuit of aesthetic beauty through the fields of fine art, commercial art, and classical music.
-This need-based scholarship is awarded to a student age 17-27 with American citizenship who demonstrates outstanding ability and motivation in pursuing a career in their field.
+This need-based scholarship is awarded to a student ages 17-27 who demonstrates outstanding ability and motivation in pursuing a career in their field.

 The Allan and Mary Kollar Scholarship: $1,000